Applying for or renewing a blue badge

 How do I pay the £10.00 fee for my blue badge?

 When you have finished your online application you can pay £10 over the telephone by calling 0300 1234 121 and choosing option 4.
 We will need your full name and date of birth.
 It is important that you do not send cash in the post.

 How long does it take for my application to be processed?

 It can take up to 6-8 weeks to process your application as long as you have completed the application fully, made your payment and provided all of the supporting information that is needed.
-It can sometimes take longer if a decision cannot be made and we need to you have an independent mobility assessment.
+It can sometimes take longer if a decision cannot be made and we need you to have an independent mobility assessment.
 If a badge is to be given, it will be sent direct to your home address by post by our badge supplier.

 What happens when you receive my application?